How to Start a Web Design Business From Home

 I’ve wanted to write this article for ages and I’m very glad I’ve written it.
 I would really love to see you, the person who is reading this, try to earn money this way because it certainly beats working for somebody else.

 You can start anywhere, anytime, anyhow.
 You just need a website.
 Even if you have a fulltime job at the moment or if not, you can start this work in your spare time (as I did) and take it from there.
+Download my e-book that will tell you everything about Running a Web Design Business.

 I don’t want to make out that it’s easy.
 Of course, you have to work hard.
-But I have been getting paid to do something I really love so it would be great to see other people benefitting from this unique opportunity of our times.
+But I have been getting paid to do something I really love so it would be great to see other people benefiting from this unique opportunity of our times.

 If you have any experiences or you would like some help in this area, please leave a comment down below.

-And don’t forget to click one of those nice sharing buttons too!
+And don’t forget to click one of those nice sharing buttons too.

-1. Joby Immanuel C Jose says:
+Joby Immanuel C Jose says

 Super piece of information.
 I want to start my own web design business in order to diversify my original SEO business.

-Hi Rob firstly thanks for the mention ;) I have to say this is an awesome post!
+Hi Rob firstly thanks for the mention 😉 I have to say this is an awesome post!
 I think you pretty much nailed it, you forgot to mention make sure they have plenty of aspirins and optrexs as this road is most definitely full of headaches and late nights.

 Another way to generate income from this profession is to create templates and sell them on sites such as Themeforest but be warned the standard must be to a very high standard.

-• Rob Cubbon says:
+Rob Cubbon says

 Hey Derek, thanks for leaving a comment.
 You’re right about creating themes and templates.
 That’s a great idea for a post: how a web designer can earn passive income.
 Of course, you don’t have to sell them through a 3rd party site like Themeforest – you can sell them yourself.
-But, I know you’re thinking of that ;)
+But, I know you’re thinking of that 😉

-3. Simon Cooper says:
+Simon Cooper says

 Yes, I agree about themes you can boost your income, but most would rather have a personal one that no-one else have therefore can charge more!
 I noticed that you used Theme by Genesis I used Canvas from WooThemes.

-4. Under ‘Tools’ don’t forget some sort of project management software!
+Under ‘Tools’ don’t forget some sort of project management software!

 You can get away with spreadsheets and email up to a certain size, but once you grow you need to start looking at something more powerful.